Z.D . Vankova

-Zvezda Vankova is a PhD candidate at the Law Faculty of Maastricht University in the Netherlands, as part of the TRANSMIC project.
-She works on the dissertation "Circular migration from the Eastern partnership countries to the EU – the rights of migrant workers in Bulgaria and Poland".
+Zvezda Vankova holds a PhD in Law from the Maastricht University.
+She is a researcher at the Department of European and International Law & the Institute for Transnational and Euregional Cross Border Cooperation and Mobility (ITEM) at the Faculty of Law of the Maastricht University.
+Zvezda Vankova defended the dissertation "Circular migration from the Eastern partnership countries to the EU – the rights of migrant workers in Bulgaria and Poland" which was part of the TRANSMIC project.
 Zvezda holds a BA degree in Public Administration and a MA degree in International relations from the Sofia University “St. Kliment Ohridski”.
 She was awarded a scholarship by the Danish Agency for International Education (CIRIUS) and specialised European Studies at the University of Copenhagen (2004-2005).

 - circular migration